Flexible Mesh Segmentation via Reeb Graph Representation of Geometrical and Topological Features: Introduction

 \subsubsection{Surface-based segmentation}

-Surface-based mesh segmentation algorithms focus on geometric information, such as curvature or saliency, to divide the surface mesh into distinct segments.
-These methods can be grouped into three sub-categories: region-growing, clustering and boundary segmentation.
+Surface-based mesh segmentation algorithms use geometric features like curvature or saliency to divide meshes into various parts.
+These methods are classified into three categories: region-growing, clustering, and boundary segmentation.

-\textbf{Region-growing} methods \cite{zuckerberger2002polyhedral,zhou2004decomposing,lavoue2008markov,zhang20083d,bergamasco2012graph}, inspired by polyhedral surface decomposition \cite{chazelle1995strategies}, progressively enlarge initial seed regions guided by predetermined criteria.
-This approach enables the formation of segments aligning closely with the mesh's geometric properties.
-There are also alternative methods \cite{mangan1998surface,koschan2003perception, benjamin2011heat} draw from \textit{Watershed} image analysis \cite{beucher1992watershed}, partitioning the mesh into \textit{catchment basins} for localized segmentation.
-However, the efficacy of region-growing relies heavily on seed selection quality and appropriate stopping criteria, as inadequate choices can lead to over or under-segmentation, implying additional merging steps to address potential issues.
+\textbf{Region-growing} methods \cite{zuckerberger2002polyhedral, lavoue2008markov, bergamasco2012graph, 9151831}, inspired by polyhedral surface decomposition \cite{chazelle1995strategies}, progressively enlarge a set of seeds on the mesh using predetermined criteria to form regions that align with needed geometrical features.
+Other approaches based on image analysis \cite{koschan2003perception, benjamin2011heat, lou2020watershed, xue2021watershed} partition meshes into \textit{watersheds} to improve region quality.
+The effectiveness of these methods is highly dependent on seeds selection and stopping criteria, as choices can lead to over- or under-segmentation, often requiring additional refinement steps.

-\textbf{Clustering} methods \cite{shlafman2002metamorphosis, lai2008fast, shapira2008consistent}, initially rooted in the K-means algorithm \cite{lloyd1982least}, involve selecting representative seeds to create segments.
-K-means clustering-based approaches face challenges in determining the optimal number of segments, often addressed through spectral information integration \cite{liu2004segmentation, fang2011heat, zhang2012variational}. \textbf{Hierarchical clustering} techniques, including top-down \cite{katz2003hierarchical,zhang2005mesh,lai2006feature,podolak2006planar, liu2007mesh, zhang2015shape} and bottom-up \cite{attene2006hierarchical} approaches, organize segments hierarchically, enabling multi-level analysis.
-While top-down decomposition halts based on minimum size, maximum depth, or part limit criteria, bottom-up clustering evaluates merging pairs based on cost, forming a hierarchical cluster structure.
-The selection of a meaningful merging criterion is critical, as to region-growing methods.
-The main difficulty with hierarchical clustering is knowing when to halt the segmentation process to avoid excessive subdivision.
-Furthermore, these techniques can be computationally costly, especially on large meshes, and the number of generating clusters is rarely known ahead of time.

-\textbf{Boundary segmentation} methods aim to identify the boundary or contour of each segment, typically composed of connected edges and vertices.
-These methods align with Hoffman's theory \cite{hoffman1997salience}, suggesting that human vision discerns object boundaries by tracking negative minima of principal curvatures.
-Techniques employed include identifying shortest paths fulfilling predefined cost functions \cite{lee2005mesh}, generating multiple segmentations to determine suitability \cite{golovinskiy2008randomized}, searching for isolines of scalar functions \cite{au2011mesh, wang2014spectral}, or applying edge-based segmentation methods common in image analysis \cite{rodrigues2015contour}.
-Challenges in these methods revolve around detecting multiple borders, finding effective closed boundaries, and determining the number of regions automatically \cite{rodrigues2018part}.